“Being optimistic and pragmatic we will keep on striving for continuous improvement”

 5 questions to Jean-François Claver, Chief Industrial Officer, and a member of Imerys Executive Committee.

-Jean-François joined Imerys mid 2015 as Director of Mining and Industrial Operations and was appointed Group Chief Industrial Officer in October 2016.
+Jean-François joined Imerys in 2015 as Director of Mining and Industrial Operations and was appointed Group Chief Industrial Officer in October 2016.
 Prior to joining, he had a career of almost 16 years at Pechiney, where he held several industrial and general management positions, and with several other international industrial groups including Alcan, Vallourec, Lafarge and Etex.

 My role as Imerys’ Chief Industrial Officer is to support the operations of Imerys’ five Business Areas across the world.
 This role holds both technical and societal responsibilities.

-Regarding technical responsibilities, with a team of experts forming the Group Center of Excellence, my role is to ensure a smooth coordination and collaboration with Imerys' Business Areas’ industrial & mining teams.
+Regarding technical responsibilities, with a team of experts forming the Group Center of Excellence, my role is to ensure smooth coordination and collaboration with Imerys' Business Areas’ industrial & mining teams.
 In practice, my team provides them with the necessary guidance and support in areas like the Imerys Industrial Improvement system, called I-Cube, our continuous improvement program; support on the Group investment program and in particular on large projects; and support on mining and resource planning, so that we extract the best value from our mines.
-Finally I supervise Imerys’ purchasing organization, a global organization set up two years ago for the Group.
+Finally, I supervise Imerys’ purchasing organization, a global organization set up two years ago for the Group.

 In terms of societal responsibilities, my team and I cover four main topics, all part of our Corporate Social Responsibility program called “SustainAgility”: employee Health and Safety, Environment (more particularly focused on environmental risks, climate change and biodiversity), product stewardship and product sustainability.
 The latter two are firstly for ensuring that our customers and employees are informed of the best practices to handle our products safely, and secondly for monitoring the impact of our operations and the use of our products on the environment and on society.